Isle Of Wight Travel Guide

 Isle of Wight © Pedliano

-The Isle of Wight is a British island in the English Channel, located about 4 miles (6km) from the south coast of Hampshire county.
-The island's natural beauty and Victorian architecture is popular with holidaymakers, and it has been the home of eminent Britons including Queen Victoria, acclaimed 19th-century poet Lord Alfred Tennyson, and more recently Dame Ellen MacArthur, the record-breaking sailor.
+The Isle of Wight is a British island in the English Channel, located about four miles (6km) from the south coast of Hampshire county.
+The southern situation ensures that the Isle of Wight has a milder climate than other areas in England, making it a popular holiday destination for sun-seekers.
+Boasting relatively mild winters and a surprisingly low annual rainfall average the climate borders on sub-tropical with occasional Mediterranean hints, evident in the vegetation.
+The weather aside, the island's natural beauty and Victorian architecture is popular with holidaymakers, and it has been the home of eminent Britons including Queen Victoria, acclaimed 19th-century poet Lord Alfred Tennyson, and more recently Dame Ellen MacArthur, the record-breaking sailor.

 Become our Isle Of Wight Travel Expert